Peggy Parent Lutz: World War II as Experience and Memory

 In this interview, Lutz describes her favorite Linfield experiences, such as off-campus dances and weekly chapel, as well as the impact of World War II on campus.
 She talks about her time as an educator in Myrtle Point, Oregon after college and how she felt the effects of the war there as well.
 Lutz is a Veteran who served in the U.S. Navy and made her way around Oregon.
 She goes into detail about her time stationed first in Klamath Falls and then in Astoria.
 Further on in the interview, Lutz displays gratitude for the liberal arts education she received at Linfield, where she graduated with a double major and double minor.
 The interview concludes with Lutz describing her post-WWII life and a review of her "Shameless 'Done' List" of all her life’s accomplishments up to the present day.

 Lutz, Margaret Parent, "Peggy Parent Lutz: World War II as Experience and Memory" (2019).
-Linfield College Public History Project: World War II as Experience and Memory.
+Linfield University Public History Project: World War II as Experience and Memory.
 Video File.
 Submission 4.